spetsnazzy/Neural-Network-for-Mushroom-Identification/README.md

 All data was sourced from The Audubon Society Field Guide to North American Mushrooms.
 (1981)

 ## Description
 This is a very simple neural network.
-There is no hidden layer and the error is defined as the raw difference between the expected output and predicted output.
-Qualatative input data was enumerated and normalized.
+There are no hidden layers and the error is defined as the raw difference between the expected output and predicted output.

 For efficency's sake and testing purposes, I only used 10 rows of data for training, but there are 8125 rows of data included in the CSV file, so more data can be used, or different data, with very simple alterations.
+(The network becomes inaccurate around 100 rows of training data.)

 ## How to Read the Output
 The program will output 'outputs after training.'
 After 200,000 iteratios, any